 The enacted MCCBL included an additional \$20.0 million for local school systems with significant enrollment growth or relocatable classrooms.
-The 2016 General Assembly passed legislation (senate Bill 490/Chapter 355), which establishes a mandated appropriation in the capital budget of \$20.0 million annually beginning in fiscal 2017 for local school systems impacted by significant enrollment growth and reliance on relocatable classrooms.
-Although the mandated appropriation does not take effect until fiscal 2017, the General Assembly accelerated the start of the program to fiscal 2016, including \$20.0 million in the fiscal year 2016 capital budget.
-Currently, five counties are eligible for a share of these funds with a sixth county expected to become eligible in fiscal 2017.
+The 2015 General Assembly passed legislation (senate Bill 490/Chapter 355), which establishes a mandated appropriation in the capital budget of \$20.0 million annually beginning in fiscal 2017 for local school systems impacted by significant enrollment growth and reliance on relocatable classrooms.
+Currently, six counties are eligible for a share of these funds.
+The fiscal year 2018 budget includes \$40.0 million for this initiative, \$20.0 million more than the mandated appropriation.